chtoucas/Calendrie/README.md

 #### Retropolated calendars

 These calendars support dates in the range from 1 to 9999 of years.
-- Armenian calendar (*)
+- Armenian
-- Civil calendar, same as the Gregorian calendar above but with a different range of supported years
+- Civil, same as the Gregorian calendar above but with a different range of supported years
-- Coptic calendar (*)
+- Coptic
-- Egyptian calendar (*)
+- Egyptian
-- Ethiopic calendar (*)
+- Ethiopic
-- French Republican calendar (*), an arithmetisation of the astronomical calendar
+- French Republican, an arithmetisation of the astronomical calendar
-- International Fixed calendar
+- International Fixed
-- Pax calendar
+- Pax
-- Persian calendar, an arithmetisation of the astronomical calendar
+- Persian, an arithmetisation of the astronomical calendar
-- Positivist calendar
+- Positivist
-- Tabular Islamic calendar, an arithmetisation of the astronomical calendar
+- Tabular Islamic, an arithmetisation of the astronomical calendar
-- Tropicalia calendar (**)
+- Tropicalia
-- World calendar aka Universal calendar
+- World aka Universal
-- Zoroastrian calendar (*)
+- Zoroastrian

-(*) Calendar available in two forms: 12 months or 12 months plus a virtual thirteenth month.

-(**) The Tropicalia calendar is like the Gregorian calendar but with a much better rule to identify leap years.